RateCity.com.au

 • Media and entertainment industry professionals.

-Qualifying for a LMI waiver usually requires you to certify that you are an industry professional by submitting proof that you are a member of reputed industry associations.
-For example, big four bank ANZ offers a LMI waiver to accounting professionals that have a current membership or certification with Global Accounting Alliance Members, amongst many other international organisations.
+Qualifying for a LMI waiver usually requires you to certify that you are an industry professional by submitting proof that you are a member of a reputed industry association.
+For example, big four bank ANZ offers a LMI waiver to accounting professionals that have a current membership or certification with Global Accounting Alliance Members, among many other international organisations.

-Depending on your profession, you may also need to earn above a threshold, or minimum income level, to be eligible for LMI waivers - typically above $150,000.
+Depending on your profession, you may also need to earn more than a minimum income threshold to be eligible for LMI waivers - typically above $150,000.

 How much can you save with LMI waivers?